Slain FBI agents worked to protect children from abusers

 Attempts to reach the agents’ families Wednesday were not immediately successful.

 Schneider reported from Orlando, Florida.
+Balsamo reported from Washington.
 AP writer Curt Anderson in St. Petersburg, Florida, contributed to this report.